2factorauth/2fa.directory/content/api.md

 ### Examples

 Below are examples of what an entry can look like in API version 4.
-One entry for a site that supports 2FA and one that doesn't.

 #### Example website with 2FA enabled